EcoGRAPH/r_workshop_epidemia/README.md

-Tutorials for the "Introduction to R" workshop held in Bahir Dar, Ethiopia, 17-21 July 2017.
+Tutorials for an "Introduction to R" workshop.
+Based on workshop held in Bahir Dar, Ethiopia in 2018 with updates and edits.
+Epidemiological data is simulated.
+Data is for demo use only and not for research or public health purposes.